lynsei/dockistry/README.md

 Dockistry comes with a [mutli-platform app](https://github.com/forktheweb/dockistry/blob/master/roadmap.md), which helps you install [devtools](https://github.com/dockistry/devtools-multi-clis) on Linux/ Mac/ Windows desktops, and various [production stacks](https://labs.stackfork.com:2003/groups/servers) or [infrastructure packages](https://github.com/forktheweb/dockistry/blob/master/docs-infrastructure-packages.md) on Docker servers at Amazon AWS and Google Cloud.

 ## for novice developers
-Dockistry installs and configures everything you need:
+Dockistry installs and configures everything you will need to build apps:

 - Hosting infrastructure for docker containers and websites
 - Local test environments based on our expert strategy engine
-- Boilerplates and other tools necessary for building fullstack apps
+- Boilerplates and other tools

 It helps you make sense of the chaos, and gives you perspective on what is out there.